ResourcesCo/macchiato/apps/extension.md

 # Extension

-This is a browser extension that shows a keyboard-friendly dashboard upon pressing Command-Shift-P (same as Visual Studio Code).
+This is a browser extension that shows a keyboard-friendly dashboard upon pressing Command-Shift-E (same as Visual Studio Code).

 ##### `manifest.json`